Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 Over the last few years, Microsoft has made a number of surprising moves related to the realm of open source software.
 In 2014, they open sourced the .NET Framework and made it available across multiple platforms.
 Then in 2016, they natively integrated the Bash shell into Windows 10.

 And in 2017, PowerShell became easier than ever to install on Linux.
 As of this writing, Microsoft now has package repositories that you can use to install PowerShell Core on most mainstream versions of Linux.
 If your system supports apt-get or yum, then you can most likely install it hassle-free.
 If not, you can still use the old installation instructions.

 Why is this good news?
 Because your PowerShell knowledge won’t be limited to one operating system anymore.
 Batch scripts can only run on Windows (or through Wine on Linux, which we don’t recommend) so it’s restrictive, whereas PowerShell can now be helpful in broadening your expertise.

 Getting Started With Windows PowerShell

 Convinced yet?
 If not, that’s okay.
 As I said above, PowerShell isn’t for everyone, and if you’re happy enough using batch scripts for personal use, feel free to keep using them.
 But if you want to stay on top of evolving technologies and if you intend to become a certified IT specialist, learning PowerShell is more a matter of when, not if.

 If you do want to get started, then start with these basic PowerShell commands which are simple and straightforward.
-Once you grasp those, continue on with these tasks you can automate with PowerShell.
+Once you grasp those, continue on with these tasks you can automate with PowerShell and learn how to handle PowerShell errors.
 That should be enough to get you started.